How many people live in subsidized housing in Missouri?

 Missouri, 2023

-Thirty-seven percent of households living in subsidized housing are headed by people age 62 and older, the youngest age when people can start receiving Social Security benefits, although the full retirement age varies.
+Thirty-seven percent of households living in subsidized housing are headed by people age 62 and older, the youngest age when people can qualify for Social Security.
 People aged 25 to 50 are considered “prime-age workers,” and households led by this group make up 41% of all households in subsidized housing.
-This data underscores the significant presence of both older adults and prime-age workers in subsidized housing.

 Change location to see this data for other areas